CrashOverride85/zc95/docs/LuaNotes.md

 ### BluetoothHidEvent (usage_page, usage, value)
 Allows the ZC95 to receive events from custom bluetooth devices.
 See `bluetooth_hid.lua` and the example BT project that can be paired with the ZC95 and use this functionality [HidExample](../misc/Bluetooth/HidExample/).

-When paired to bluetooth HID device, this method will be called for each event received.
+When paired to a bluetooth HID device, this method will be called for each event received.
 If you value your sanity, I would suggest not attempting to write Lua scripts to support miscellaneous bluetooth devices unless you're particularly familiar with bt (I'm not) and _exactly_ what the device in question is sending.

 ### SerialData(data)
-If serial enabled, is called whenever serial data is received.
-See "Serial I/O" section.
+If serial is enabled, this is called whenever serial data is received.
+See the "Serial I/O" section.

 ### AudioIntensityChange(left_chan, right_chan, virt_chan)
 Receive audio data from aux socket.